-- Assigned fund balance applies to amounts that are intended for specific purposes as expressed by the governing body or authorized official and applies to remaining resources in any governmental funds other than the general fund. - Unassigned fund balance includes all amounts not contained in other classifications for the general fund, and deficit fund balances in any other governmental funds.
+- Committed fund balance includes amounts that can be used only for the specific purposes that are determined by a formal action of the government's highest level of decision-making authority. - Assigned fund balance applies to amounts that are intended for specific purposes as expressed by the governing body or authorized official and applies to remaining resources in any governmental funds other than the general fund. - Unassigned fund balance includes all amounts not contained in other classifications for the general fund, and deficit fund balances in any other governmental funds.

-At the end of fiscal year 2022, the County's total governmental funds reported an ending fund balance of \$24.427 million.
+At the end of fiscal year 2023, the County's total governmental funds reported an ending fund balance of \$26.073 million.

 As a measure of the general fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures and to compare total fund balance to the sum of total fund expenditures and transfers to capital projects funds.
-Unassigned fund balance represents 36.48% of total general fund expenditures, while total general fund balance represents 78.61% of that same amount.
+Unassigned fund balance represents 43.05% of total general fund expenditures, while total general fund balance represents 82.22% of that same amount.